supposedly/nutshell/README.md

 1, 3, 0, 0, 0, 0, 0, 0, 0, 0, 0
 _random_name.0, 5, 0, 0, 0, 0, 0, 0, 0, 1
 ```
+If a variable is too small to map to, an error will be raised that can be rectified by either (a) filling it out with more
+cellstates, or (b) using the `...` as above.
+However, if the "map-to" is *larger* than its "map-from", extraneous values will simply be ignored.

 References are in essence single cellstates, so **they can be used anywhere a cellstate would** -- not just
 as their own whole transition state.
 This means references can be used as operands of the `*`, `-`, & `--` operators and as